Vehicle first aid kits

-Having just finished a week of working across the country teaching first aid to school staff, auto-electricians, sports coaches and more, I’m spending quite a lot of time on the nations motorways.
-This got me thinking about first aid kits for vehicles.
+I spending quite a lot of time on the nations motorways and this got me wondering about first aid kits for vehicles.
 What guidance or legislation is there for vehicles and their operators or owners?
-Do you need to have a first aid kit that meets a certain standard; for example the OSHA approved first aid kits for vehicles?
+Do you need to have a first aid kit that meets a certain standard; for example the British Standard approved first aid kits for vehicles?

 Vehicle first aid kits – Guidance